markets/awesome-ruby/README.md

 ## Money

 * [eu_central_bank](https://github.com/RubyMoney/eu_central_bank) - A gem that calculates the exchange rate using published rates from European Central Bank.
+* [Monetize](https://github.com/RubyMoney/monetize) - A library for converting various objects into Money objects.
 * [Money](https://github.com/RubyMoney/money) - A Ruby Library for dealing with money and currency conversion.

 ## Natural Language Processing